LagoVista/docs/guides/devicemessagedef/showadevmestype/description.md

-In this Guide step, we are going to walk through some of the basic fields
+In this Tutorial step, we are going to walk through some of the basic fields

 **Field Explanation Table**